Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Introduction

 Our experimental results show that, relative to vanilla code generation, \mainname not only eliminates untypable programs\footnote{with respect to the type system we implemented}, but also substantially increases the number of programs that pass all unit tests.
 These findings indicate that \mainname successfully helps the LM acquire a deeper understanding of the type system and yields a more precise distribution over correct programs.

-The rest of the paper is organized as follows. \autoref{sec:overview} gives an overview of our approach. \autoref{sec:meta} introduces how we translate the typing rules into synthesis rules. \autoref{sec:approach} introduces how we prepare the training data and perform type-guided program synthesis. \autoref{sec:implementation} introduces our neural network architecture. \autoref{sec:evaluation} describes the evaluation of our approach.
+The rest of the paper is organized as follows. \autoref{sec:overview} gives an overview of our approach. \autoref{sec:meta} introduces how we translate the typing rules into synthesis rules. \autoref{sec:approach} proves the correctness of our framework and introduces how we prepare the training data and perform synthesis within the framework. \autoref{sec:implementation} introduces our neural network architecture. \autoref{sec:evaluation} describes the evaluation of our approach.
 Finally, \autoref{sec:related} discusses related works and \autoref{sec:conclusion} concludes the paper.